olesyapro888/Interactive_data_Web_visualization_Plotly_JS/README.md

-# Plotly_chart.
-The project 12 of the University of Toronto.
+# The Webpage customized for the dashboard using HTML, CSS, Bootstrap, JavaScript, Plotly, and D3.js.

 ## `-Contents-`

 - [Overview of the Project](#overview-of-the-Plotly_chart-Analysis)